 a sample highlighting my teaching experiences

-What are issues currently facing Airdrie youth today?
+What are the issues currently facing Airdrie youth today?
 English 10-1 Inquiry project.

 How do games play a role in connecting people?